KMJ-007/learning-log/EEG.md

 question: can we use existing hardware in this project?
 - 2. like in case existing hardware, VR can catch the EEG, but still it is in the development
 - ![[eeg-vr.png]]
+- like we can use headphone to modify it(idea by nishq)
 - in somekind of sensor or something, from apple watch, we can only get ecg and nuero feedback data, although we found the most compact eeg (https://mentalab.com/mobile-eeg/) question:there are many levels to this data. a. we first need to understand what kind of different neuro waves are there b. what can be measured by the present sensors. c. what waves are related to what kind of processes & emotions
 - there are mainly raw data which comes from the electrodes, more the electrodes we have, we get more data, after proccessing it(converting it from analog to digital and removing the noise and amplifying), after it we get alpha, beta, gamma and thetha, this are stages, jo frequency ke hisab se fiter hota hai